ADHD and Menopause

 • During the late-cycle luteal phase, they report increased PMS symptoms and are more likely to meet criteria for PMDD.

+Fast-forward to midlife and the pattern continues.
+Many women share that their brain fog, distractibility, and emotional snap-points spike during perimenopause and early menopause.
+This is precisely the time when estrogen levels begin to look like the “zone of chaos” – imagine a seismograph rather than a calm tide chart.
+Small clinical studies echo these lived-experiences, hinting that ADHD symptoms do intensify as hormones fluctuate.
 It isn’t crystal clear yet whether estrogen itself is driving that surge, or whether classic menopause burdens like night sweats, disrupted sleep, joint pain, “Where-did-I-put-my-phone?” moments simply make ADHD harder to wrangle.
 Realistically, both forces are probably in play.
 What is certain: if you already navigate life with ADHD, the following are imperative – supporting hormonal health, prioritizing sleep, incorporating stress management, incorporating healthy nutrition and committing to exercise/fitness.
+The science isn’t settled yet, but attention is finally being paid to how ADHD presents in midlife women.
+It’s long-overdue, but a positive step forward.

 What You Can Do About ADHD in Menopause